AshRichardson/musical-guide/README.md

 ## Notes
 - The audio files have been excluded.
 To run the server, an audio folder needs to be placed under musicalguide/study/static/study containing mp3 audio files named as 'noteName.mp3'.
 E.g. 'C4.mp3' for a C4 audio sample, or 'Cs4.mp3' for a C#4 audio sample.
 Will need audio samples for all notes C3 through B6.
+- Only tested with Google Chrome on Mac and Windows
+- Does not currently work with touchscreen